Edward Herbert, 3rd Baron Herbert of Chirbury

-Edward Herbert, 3rd Baron Herbert of Chirbury (died 1678) was an English aristocrat and soldier.
+Edward Herbert, 3rd Baron Herbert of Chirbury (1633-1678) was an English aristocrat and soldier.

 Life

 He was the elder son of Richard Herbert, 2nd Baron Herbert of Chirbury.
 He joined the royalist uprising under Sir George Booth, when he declared for Charles II in Cheshire in 1659, and suffered a short imprisonment.
 After the Restoration he was made custos rotulorum of Montgomeryshire (24 August 1660), and Denbighshire (1666).

 Richard Davies a Quaker, of Welshpool in Montgomeryshire, often appealed to Herbert in behalf of coreligionists committed to prison; and Herbert was sympathetic.
 He was, Davies says, a very big fat man.